The Biggest Culprit in SUV Rollovers Is Defective Design

 Some of the worst car accidents caused by vehicle defects occur with SUVs.
 For several years, SUVs have been among the most popular cars on the road – they ferry children to soccer games, moms to the grocery store, and the whole family on a vacation adventure.
-But because of the way they are built, they are among the most dangerous vehicles on the road – for their drivers and passengers, and for the drivers and passengers in other cars.
+But because of the way some are built, they can be some of the most dangerous vehicles on the road – for their drivers and passengers, and for the drivers and passengers in other cars.

 Because SUVs have a high profile and narrow track width, they are especially prone to roll over because of disruption to their center of gravity.
 When they do roll over, their weak roof and poor crash protection place occupants at a high risk for death or paralysis.